lssfau/ExaStencils/Documentation/ExaSlang4.md

 #### Details
 Inst can be used instead of Instantiate.

 *template* must be the name of a declared [function template](#function-template).

-*templateArgs* must be a list of expressions that must be separted by comma or newline.
+*templateArgs* must be a list of expressions that must be separated by comma or newline.
 Its length must match the length on the template parameter list of the linked function template.

 *name* is the name of the newly created function.
 If a suitable [level declaration](#level-declaration) is given, the new function inherits it.

-In the instantion, occurences of each function template parameter in the function template body are replaced with the corresponding given argument.
+In the instantiation, occurrences of each function template parameter in the function template body are replaced with the corresponding given argument.
 Modifiers such as level, offset or direction accesses are merged.

 #### Example
 <pre>